Asher Hong

 Asher Keen Wah Hong (湯健華; born March 23, 2004) is an American artistic gymnast and a member of the United States men's national artistic gymnastics team.
 He was a member of the bronze medal-winning team at the 2023 World Championships.
 He represented the United States at the 2024 Summer Olympics and won a bronze medal in the team competition.

-His surname 湯 is pronounced Hong when spoken in Taishanese, which is a local dialogue from Taishan, Canton Province in China (where his parents from).
+His surname 湯 is pronounced Hong when spoken in Taishanese, which is a local dialogue from Taishan, Canton Province in China (where his parents are from).

 Early life and education

 Hong was born in Plano, Texas, on March 23, 2004, to Rick and Karen Hong.
 He has two brothers, Xander and Kiefer, both of whom are gymnasts and national team members.
 He schooled through Edgenuity Virtual Academy before enrolling at Stanford University to pursue gymnastics.

 Gymnastics career

 2018

 Hong competed at the RD761 International Junior Team Cup, where he helped his team place third and individually he placed sixth on floor exercise.
 He competed at the 2018 Winter Cup, placed first in the junior division, and won gold on rings and parallel bars.
 Hong was selected to compete at the Pacific Rim Championships alongside fellow juniors Lazarus Barnhill and Justin Ah Chow and seniors Sam Mikulak, Akash Modi, and Marvin Kimble; together they placed first in the team competition and Hong placed second in the all-around behind Barnhill.
 During event finals Hong won gold on pommel horse, silver on floor exercise, and bronze on rings and parallel bars.